pts/copystrap/README.txt

     $ sh ecplcnw send --id TRANSFERIDPREFIX FILENAME
     $ sh ecplcnw send FILENAME  # Insecure, anyone can decrypt it!

-  How does the sender authenticate the receiver?

-  After the transfer verify that the sender and the receiver both print the same key-id.
-If they print a diffent key-id, then probably there is an attacker on the network, and the receiver has received data coming from the attacker (rather than the legitimate sender).

-  The TRANSFERIDPREFIX is printed by the receiver.
-Omitting the `--id TRANSFERIDPREFIX' flag is insecure, because then the data will be sent to any single receiver on the same network, and the receiver will be able to decrypt it.
-Thus a receiver operated by an attacker can get the plaintext.

   The UDP port 48396 is used by the receiver to broadcast UDP packets to.
   The sender is listening on that UDP port.